obilaniu/Benzina/README.rst

 Benzina is an image loading library that accelerates image loading and preprocessing by making use of the hardware decoder in NVIDIA's GPUs.

+The documentation for this project can be found `here <https://benzina.readthedocs.io/en/latest/>`_.

 Since it minimizes the use of the CPU and of the GPU computing units, it is easier to reach saturation of GPU computing power / CPU.
 In our tests using ResNet18 models in PyTorch on the ImageNet 2012 dataset, we could observe an increase by 2.4x the